 This is self-explanatory, really.
 Here is every book I’ve read since summer 2015.
 (Mainly for my own record, but you might find something interesting there.)
-Not sure about the exact order, and I might have left some out.
+Not sure about the exact order, and I might have left some out (indeed, I am pretty sure I have).
 I will try to complete and extend the list as I go along.
 There is going to be no commenting or rating, and having read a book doesn’t necessarily mean I think it’s great.
 Most of them are, though.
 Books are awesome.

 Today is Saturday, 20 May 2017.